different-minds-lab/Experimental-Scripts/GeoPsiZ/GeoPsiZ_General_Info.md

 **Where was it conducted?** University of Victoria

-**Who wrote the experimental scripts?** Anna Lawrance wrote the experimental scripts, building of a template of PsiZ Collect that Amy vanWell coded.
+**Who wrote the experimental scripts?** Anna Lawrance wrote the experimental scripts, building off of a template of PsiZ Collect that Amy vanWell created.

 **Is there an OSF page associated with this experiment?** Yes.
 It can be accessed via this link: https://osf.io/sutn2/

 **Brief synopsis of the experiment:**
-A psychovisual experiment that followed undergraduate students throughout a post-secondary level introductory geology course.
+Geo PsiZ was a psychovisual experiment that followed undergraduate students throughout a post-secondary level introductory geology course.
 Through the course, participants gained extensive conceptual knowledge and perceptual experience in rocks through both the lecture and lab components of the course.

 **Through this work, we addressed three key questions:** 1) How do categories for rock knowledge form?
 2) How do categories restructure following conceptual and perceptual training? and 3) Is the trajectory of this category restructuring indicative of academic performance?